system-adminUpdated 2026-06-24

 Accessing the web UI (HTTP and HTTPS)

-A local deployment serves the web UI two ways:
+A Community bundle deployment serves the web UI at:

 The HTTPS certificate for localhost:3443 is created during deployment (the certificate step, 03b_certs).
 It is a self-signed development certificate, so a browser may warn you the first time — that warning is expected for local development and does not apply to a real deployment, which serves over a trusted certificate.
 If the Excel add-in cannot connect, confirm port 3443 is free and that the certificate step ran successfully.